nhsconnect/ITK3-Messaging-Distribution/pages/explore/explore_response_structure.md

 ## Infrastructure (Technical) Level Response Codes ##

-These responses will be returned using the ITK3 Response message if requested by sender using the appropriative handling key.
+These responses will be returned using the ITK3 Response message if requested by sender, using the appropriate handling key.

 **Minimum requirements that MUST be supported by receiving systems.**